Minutes for September 29, 2025History icon Archived Minutes

 D. Policy

-RESOLVED, that the Board of Education approves the first reading of the following policies:
+RESOLVED, that the Board of Education approves the second reading of the following policies and regulations:

 Number